itsdfish/RetirementPlanners.jl/docs/src/intermediate_example.md

 ```
 ## Setup Logger

 The next step is to initialize the data logger.
 On each time step, the data logger stores the following quantities: annualized interest rate, annualized inflation rate, and net worth.
 The `Logger` object requires two inputs: `n_steps`: the total number of time steps in one simulation, and `n_reps`: the total repetitions of the simulation.
 The total number of time steps can be found by getting the length of the time steps.
-In this simple scenario, we will repeat the simulation `10,000` to provide a stable estimate of the variability in the investment and retirement conditions.
+In this simple scenario, we will repeat the simulation `10,000` times to provide a stable estimate of the variability in the investment and retirement conditions.

 ```@example intermediate
 times = get_times(model)